markmoxon/elite-source-code-6502-second-processor/README.md

 ### Building the Executive version

-You can build the Executive version by appending `release=executive` to the `make` command, like this on Windows:
+You can build the Executive version by appending `variant=executive` to the `make` command, like this on Windows:

 ```
-make.bat encrypt verify release=executive
+make.bat encrypt verify variant=executive
 ```

 or this on a Mac or Linux:

 ```
-make encrypt verify release=executive
+make encrypt verify variant=executive
 ```

 This will produce a file called `elite-6502sp-executive.ssd` in the `5-compiled-game-discs` folder that contains the Executive version.